Frequently Asked Questions

 If I have taken extra classes, will that improve my chances of being selected for the program?

-Beginning with the 2012-2013 application, additional points will be awarded for successful completion of two classes that are not required, but would be beneficial.
+Additional points will be awarded for successful completion of two classes that are not required, but would be beneficial.
 These are:

 - HO 100 Medical Terminology